For additional information, read the Nomination Form PDF

 Thomas Fairfax, sixth Baron Fairfax of Cameron (1693-1781), was the proprietor of a five-million-acre grant of northern Virginia lands inherited from his mother, daughter of Lord Culpeper.
 Fairfax set up residence at Greenway Court in 1752 in order to manage this vast holdings firsthand.
 He lived in what was a hunting lodge, replaced in 1828 by the present brick farmhouse.
-Of the original complex, only the modest stone land office, porter’s lodge, and a plank “powder house” remain, all probably dating from the 1760s.
+Of the original Clarke County complex, only the modest stone land office and a plank “powder house” (smoke house) remain, both probably dating from the 1760s.
 George Washington, who began his career as a surveyor for Lord Fairfax, was a frequent visitor at Greenway Court.
-While the three earliest buildings are significant survivors of Fairfax’s establishment, the grounds likely hold a rich store of archaeological data relating to what is the region’s premier colonial site.
+While the two earliest buildings are significant survivors of Fairfax’s establishment, the grounds likely hold a rich store of archaeological data relating to what is the region’s premier colonial site.
 The surrounding scenic cultural landscape has been listed as the Greenway Rural Historic District.

 Abbreviations: